Overdraft Protection

 How Are Transactions Posted to Your Account?

 There are two main types of transactions in your account: credits or deposits of money into your account and debits or payments out of your account.
-It is important to understand how each transaction is handled so you know how much money you have available to use in your checking account.
-The information below describes how we handle credits and debits to your account and the resulting impact on your available balance.
+Understanding how each transaction is handled is essential so you can remain informed of your actual balance.
+The information below describes how we handle credits and debits to your account.
+It also shows the resulting impact on your available balance.
 The information is a general description of how certain types of transactions are posted.
 We may receive multiple deposit and withdrawal transactions on your account in many different forms throughout the day.
-This means you may be charged more than one overdraft fee if we pay multiple transactions when your account is overdrawn.
+You may be charged more than one overdraft fee if we pay multiple transactions when your account is overdrawn.

 Credits